-The product strategy is a detailed plan that lays out the goals your organization wishes to accomplish and how it plans to achieve them.
-This plan acts as a map to develop your product and its features.
+The product strategy is a detailed plan that lays out your company’s goals and how it plans to achieve them.
+Such a plan acts as a map to develop your product and its features.

-Since it is detailed, businesses use it as a reference point to make crucial decisions and make sure everything gets done correctly on time.
+Since it is detailed, businesses use it as a reference point to make crucial decisions.
+It helps ensure everything gets done correctly on time.

-Some of the key questions that the product strategy answers are:
+Some of the critical questions that the product strategy answers are:

 The product strategy also outlines how the product will help the business grow.
-It explains the user problem that the product will solve and maps the impact that it will make on the customer as well as the company.
+It explains the user problem that the product will solve and maps its impact on the customer and the company.

-Once the product strategy is clear, product definition can be made out of this to know what needs to be developed and when.
+Once the product strategy is clear, product definition can be made out of it to know what you need to develop and when.

 The product strategy acts as a basis to understand the product’s success before, during, and after its development.